felipedaragon/RubyComp/README.md

 # RubyComp

-A fork of RubyComp, a Delphi component for embedding the Ruby interpreter, with some minor improvements.
+A fork of RubyComp, a Delphi component for embedding the Ruby interpreter.

+This modification has been updated for Delphi XE2 or higher and adds 64-bit support.
+It still compiles and works with the older, non-Unicode Delphi releases.

 The C wrapper functions are based on [Appollo](http://www.moriq.com/apollo/) and written by Kazuhiro Yoshida.